fcollman/render-deploy/README.md

 There are some common was that most docker systems will automatically download from docker hub

-mongo:3.4.2 - a mongo db docker image ubuntu:16.04 - the base ubuntu docker image used for creating an nginx proxy load balancer

-there are a few that are on docker hub, but we regularly are using docker images that are built internally and don't rely upon docker hub as these are systems we are modifying on a regular basis.

-fcollman/render - the base docker image used to build multiple render nodes fcollman/ndviz:latest - a docker image containing an ndviz server configured with the option of making requests to render for images
+mongo:3.4.2 - a mongo db docker image fcollman/render - the docker image used for render nodes (this is continually built and reflects a recent AllenInstitute/render master branch) neurodata/ndviz:beta - a docker image containing an ndviz server, maintained by neurodata fcollman/vizrelay - my fork of a microservice written by Eric Perlman that lets us redirect and reconfigure neuroglancer links.

 This also requires that you have docker installed and docker-compose installed with a recent version that supports the docker-compose 2.0 format.
 If you build your own versions or branches of render or ndviz, you should either change this to point to your docker tag, or else use this tag.